 – From the former Pak Centre of State Enterprise Pčinja, which was bought by the Municipality, and an area of about five hectares that was under state ownership and has been made available by the Government of the Republic of Serbia, we formed the Donja Trnica Industrial Zone.
 Two companies now operate in this industrial zone, while there is a vacant facility covering about 900 square metres.
 This zone also has construction land available for the construction of new production facilities.

-– There is an abundance of plans for the construction of utilities infrastructure… We have completed project design/ technical acts, and documentation in the final phase for projects worth a total of around 800 million dinars, but we don’t have the funds to implement all projects immediately.
-The Municipality raised a loan of 100 million dinars in the past year, with all funds intended for utilities infrastructure projects.
+– There is an abundance of plans for the construction of utility infrastructure… We have completed project design/ technical acts, and documentation in the final phase for projects worth a total of around 800 million dinars, but we don’t have the funds to implement all projects immediately.
+The Municipality raised a loan of 100 million dinars in the past year, with all funds intended for utility infrastructure projects.
 We expect great assistance from the leadership of the Republic of Serbia in securing the lacking funds, but also from ministries and local and foreign donors.